seangjr/seangjr/README.md

 # Experiences

 * I've only started my coding journey for about 3months now but I've learnt alot of stuff along the way.
 I am currently developing my portfolio website to give more detail and background of my programming journey!
+I will be providing the link to this README.md file once I'm done